STATS-UOA/databunker/README.md

 ## Overview

 All `.csv` data files used in BIOSCI738 can be found [here](https://github.com/STATS-UOA/databunker/tree/master/data).
-To explor the datasets before downloading follow [this link](https://stats-uoa.github.io/databunker/).
+To explore the datasets before downloading follow [this link](https://stats-uoa.github.io/databunker/).

 ## Research papers for datasets